iitd-lipikaar/lipikaar-OCR/README.md

 5. **Assamese OCR**</br>
 6. **Urdu OCR***</br>

-**Based on a different architecture than others, for higher accuracy.*
+**Built on an architecture distinct from the rest, aiming for enhanced accuracy.*

 ## Convert mdb files to images
 [check_lmdb_to_jpg.py](check_lmdb_to_jpg.py) file can be used to convert mdb files to images.
 (Path to mdb folder consists of data.mdb and lock.mdb files)